mam863/mensa-app-gruppe-06/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
+ ## The KI Feature uses Google's Gemini API to analyze the daily meal list and intelligently suggest the most suitable option along with a short explanation, mimicking human decision-making.